alex-morikado/movie-recommender/README.md

 ## Example Queries

-**(recommendMovieName "Toy Story" ?recommended)** will return all movies that are similar to and have the same rating as Toy Story.
+**(recommendMovieName "Toy Story" ?recommended)** will return all movies that are similar to and have the same advisory rating as Toy Story.
 Pocahontas is fan favorite movie that is recommended by this query.

 **(recommendMovieName "Toy Story ?recommended" PG-13)** will return all PG-13 movies that are similar to Toy Story.